Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming galaxies from PHANGS: Result

 For $\bKS$, we observe different effects of spatial scale on \lowb\ and \highb\ galaxies.
 Specifically, $\bKS$ for \highb\ galaxies remains nearly constant across different spatial scales, whereas $\bKS$ for \lowb\ galaxies increases with increasing scale.
 This trend makes the bimodality unrecognizable in low-resolution data.

 Overall, $\sigKS$ decreases with increasing spatial scale (decreasing resolution).
 This trend qualitatively aligns with the expectation that random scatter cancel out as the PSF covers larger regions.
 However, this random scatter cancellation is not the complete explanation.
 On the one hand, $\sigKS$ is defined in logarithmic space, while flux accumulation within the PSF occurs in linear space.
 On the other hand, neighboring regions are likely physically correlated.
 Therefore, the cancellation mechanism only applies to scatter caused by physical processes operating on scales smaller than the PSF of the higher resolution data.
 Notable differences in spatial scale dependence of $\sigKS$ are also apparent between \lowb\ and \highb\ galaxies.
-This distinction can be attributed to the fact that \highb\ galaxies tend to have lower $\sigKS$, and the reduction in $\sigKS$ during resolution downgrading is suppressed if $\sigKS$ is already small.
-This effect does not imply an intrinsic difference between \lowb\ and \highb\ galaxies.
-Evidence for this is provided in \autoref{fig:Dsigma_vs_sigma}, where we plot the difference of $\sigKS$ between different spatial scales ($\Delta \sigKS$) as a function of $\sigKS$ at relatively small spatial scales for each galaxy.
-Anti-correlations between $\Delta \sigKS$ and $\sigKS$ are observed in all panels and across all bands.
+This distinction may be partly driven by the fact that \highb\ galaxies tend to have lower $\sigKS$, while the reduction in $\sigKS$ during resolution downgrading appears weaker when $\sigKS$ is already small.
+In this interpretation, the observed difference would not necessarily imply an intrinsic distinction between \lowb\ and \highb\ galaxies.
+Evidence for this interpretation is provided in \autoref{fig:Dsigma_vs_sigma}, where we plot the difference of $\sigKS$ between different spatial scales ($\Delta \sigKS$) as a function of $\sigKS$ at relatively small spatial scales for each galaxy.
+A tendency for $\Delta \sigKS$ to decrease with increasing $\sigKS$ is seen in most panels and across all bands, although the statistical significance of this trend is generally modest.
 Moreover, at a given $\sigKS$, both \lowb\ (blue crosses) and \highb\ (red circles) galaxies exhibit similar $\Delta \sigKS$.

 It is important to note that the results obtained at larger spatial scales (lower resolution) are not solely due to observational effects.
 They also provide insights into the mechanisms regulating scaling relations across different spatial scales, which are discussed in \autoref{sec:discuss_diff_scale}.